 The global underwater community views the Rolex Scholars as having the potential to make significant contributions to the underwater world even though they may not have yet chosen a specific career path.
 Exposure to a wide array of topics and work environments provides the scholars with a broad overview of the underwater world that will help guide career decisions.

 The society offers summer internships in North America for 1-3 month periods to college undergraduates and graduating seniors.
 Internship recipients receive a grant to help fund travel to/from site, room and board, and a stipend to cover living expenses.
-Our current North American internship sponsors include the American Academy of Underwater Sciences (AAUS), Bonnier Dive Group, the National Park Service (NPS), and the REEF Environmental Education Foundation.
+Our current North American internship sponsors include the American Academy of Underwater Sciences (AAUS), Bonnier Dive Group, Divers Alert Network (DAN), the National Park Service (NPS), and the REEF Environmental Education Foundation.

 For More Information Contact: